noaa-ocs-hydrography/noaabathymetry/README.md

 This package simplifies getting BlueTopo data in your area of interest.

+For most use cases, the quickstart below is all you need.

-For detailed guides, API reference, and troubleshooting, see the [full documentation](https://noaa-ocs-hydrography.github.io/BlueTopo/).
+For more detailed guides, API reference, and troubleshooting, see the [full documentation](https://noaa-ocs-hydrography.github.io/BlueTopo/).

 ## Background